Western Union faces probe for fraud-induced money transfers

-(Reuters) - Money-transfer company Western Union Co (WU.N) is being probed by the Federal Trade Commission and a U.S. district court over fraud-induced money transfers, the company said in a regulatory filing on Monday.
+Feb 25 (Reuters) - Money-transfer company Western Union Co is being probed by the Federal Trade Commission and a U.S. district court over fraud-induced money transfers, the company said in a regulatory filing on Monday.

 “The government’s investigation is ongoing and the company may receive additional requests for information as part of the investigation,” Western Union said.